 Dismay wrinkled Lyd's lip.
 She surveyed Suse where she lay, cushioned by amber earth and tired breath.

-"Alright" Lyd sniffled, backed up a few steps.
+"Alright," Lyd sniffled.
+She backed up several steps.
 "I'll be back soon, aye?
-Don't ye be dying."
+Don't ye be dying.
+Aye?"

-Lyd grinned miserably, rubbed away polen and tears.
+Lyd smiled at her comrade, miserably, rubbed away pollen and tears.
 She departed.
-Her black boots receded into amber.
+Her black boots receded into the amber wood.

-Before she succumbed, the soldier spied a flutter of wings midst the amber pines.
+Before she succumbed to sleep, the soldier spied a flutter of wings midst the amber pines.

-Suse awoke to a darkened wood.
+Suse awoke in a darkened wood.
 A murky place, scarcely lit by moonlight cracked by crooked boughs.
-Striped cream and gold moths flashed midst the pines, wide as bushels.
-Thick, gelid mist flowed over the dry needles, bit at Suse's nose and fingers.
+Striped cream and gold moths flashed midst the pines, wings wide as bushel-lids.
+Thick, gelid mist flowed over the dry needles, round Suse's fingers and limbs.
 She shivered, rose from the wash of fog.

-The soldier stretched, groaned, found her lips dried together.
-Twigs and needles shed from her stiff frame.
-Her red coat split, rotted, about the elbows.
+The soldier stretched, groaned.
+Her lips were dried together.
+An inch-deep layer of twigs and needles fell from her.
+As she rose, her red coat split about the elbows, rotted.
 It carried the damp, cold smell of earth.

-Suse brushed accreted needles and moss from her frame.
+Suse brushed accreted needles and moss from her.
 She squinted, rubbed her eyes, abruptly stopped with a jolt of recognition.
 Tentatively, she probed the left socket with shaking fingers, felt naught but fused and mangled skin.

 "Lydie?" she called, hoarse.
 Not a voice answered.